AI Evidence and Deepfakes in Massachusetts Criminal Cases: Authentication, Daubert-Lanigan, and the Defense Playbook

 Across both postures, the pretrial work falls into five lines, each concrete.

 Attribution.
-Whether the Commonwealth can tie the content to the defendant’s hands rather than the defendant’s device: account access records, device sharing, the interval between creation and the defendant’s demonstrable use of the device, and the alternative senders the forensic image itself reveals.
+The first question is whether the Commonwealth can tie the content to the defendant’s hands rather than the defendant’s device.
+Account access records, device sharing, the interval between creation and the defendant’s demonstrable use of the device, and the alternative senders the forensic image itself reveals all bear on that question.

 Provenance and metadata.
-Creation dates, modification history, device identifiers, and geolocation checked against the Commonwealth’s narrative, and the difference between an original file and a re-saved, re-compressed, or screenshotted copy, which strips the metadata that would have answered the question.
+Creation dates, modification history, device identifiers, and geolocation are checked against the Commonwealth’s narrative.
+So is the difference between an original file and a re-saved, re-compressed, or screenshotted copy, because copying strips the metadata that would have answered the question.

 Chain of custody.
-In Massachusetts, gaps in the chain ordinarily go to weight rather than admissibility, so the defense uses them at both stages: as part of the § 104(b) confirming-circumstances argument where the gaps are severe, and as cross-examination at trial where they are not.
+In Massachusetts, gaps in the chain ordinarily go to weight rather than admissibility, so the defense uses them at both stages.
+Severe gaps join the § 104(b) confirming-circumstances argument to the judge, and lesser gaps become cross-examination at trial.

 Suppression.
-Digital evidence arrives through device searches, and device searches are where constitutional challenges live: the particularity of the warrant, the scope of the extraction against the scope authorized, and the treatment of passcodes and biometrics.
-See Digital Search Warrants in Massachusetts and Can You Refuse to Give Police Your iPhone Passcode?
+Digital evidence arrives through device searches, and device searches are where constitutional challenges live.
+A motion to suppress tests the particularity of the warrant, the scope of the extraction against the scope authorized, and the treatment of passcodes and biometrics.
+Our overview of phone and computer searches in Massachusetts and our digital search FAQ lay out the constitutional framework.
+See also Digital Search Warrants in Massachusetts and Can You Refuse to Give Police Your iPhone Passcode?

 Lanigan motions.
-Against detection tools, attribution tools, and any examiner whose method cannot show testing, error rates, and validation, filed early enough that exclusion reshapes the Commonwealth’s case rather than trims it.
+These run against detection tools, attribution tools, and any examiner whose method cannot show testing, error rates, and validation.
+They are filed early enough that exclusion reshapes the Commonwealth’s case rather than trims it.

 How the Stakes Change by Defendant

 Students.
-Campus deepfake allegations move on two tracks at once: the criminal case and the university proceeding, which applies a preponderance standard and does not wait for the criminal outcome.
+Campus deepfake allegations produce two proceedings at once.
+The criminal case runs alongside the university proceeding, which applies a preponderance standard and does not wait for the criminal outcome.
 A student charged criminally should not give a university interview without counsel coordinating both tracks.
-See College and University Student Criminal Defense.
+See College and University Student Criminal Defense and the student criminal charge FAQ for families sorting out the first week.

 Licensed professionals.
-An arraignment on an image-based charge can trigger board reporting obligations before any adjudication, which raises the value of resolving the case at the earliest stage available, including the clerk-magistrate hearing where the charge arrives by summons.
+An arraignment on an image-based charge can trigger board reporting obligations before any adjudication, which raises the value of resolving the case at the earliest stage of the criminal process available, including the clerk-magistrate hearing where the charge arrives by summons.
+Our clerk-magistrate hearing FAQ explains how that stage works.
 See Criminal Defense for Licensed Professionals.

 Non-citizens.
 Offenses involving intimate images can carry serious immigration consequences, and the arraignment record alone is visible to immigration authorities.
 Defense strategy is chosen with the immigration analysis in hand, not after the plea.
 See Immigration Consequences of Massachusetts Criminal Charges.